cloudfoundry/windows-syslog-release/README.md

 Our test manifest includes a storer from the linux syslog release, and the windows forwarder job is configured to send logs to it.

+## Maintainer's Note
+The blobstore for this release is on Google Cloud Storage.
+Access is controlled by membership in the cf-syslog@pivotal.io mailing list.

 [tracker]: https://www.pivotaltracker.com/n/projects/2126318
 [CI]: https://syslog.ci.cf-app.com
 [syslogLinux]: https://github.com/cloudfoundry/syslog-release